shprink/conferences/2017/introduction-to-ionic/slides/web_today.md

             <li class="fragment">Support Progressive Web Apps</li>
         </ul>
     <aside class="notes">
-        <b>We all have noticed the evolution of the browsers we use over the years</b>
+        <b>Well We all have noticed this, we have infinitely better Browsers now that back in the Internet explorer 6 time</b>
         <ul>
-            <li>The browsers are constantly improving HTML, CSS and JS performance via their web browser engines such as Blink (Chrome), Gecko(Firefox) and their JavaScript engines: v8, SpiderMonkey or Nitro.</li>
+            <li>The browsers are constantly improving HTML and CSS performance via their web browser engines such as Blink, Gecko, Webkit and their JavaScript engines: v8, SpiderMonkey or Nitro.</li>
-            <li>All modern JavaScript engines compile JavaScript code directly into native machine code before executing it which makes the execution time up to 10 times faster.
+            <li>Now All modern JavaScript engines compile JavaScript code directly into native machine code before executing it which makes the execution time up to 10 times faster.
 It is called the Just In Time Compilation</li>
             <li>Mobile browsers now support Native Scrolling, which allow your application to listen to asynchronous scrolling events correctly.
 And that's pretty new as well.</li>
-            <li>Progressive Web Apps are the next Generation of the Mobile Web</li>
+            <li>To finish browsers now support Progressive Web Apps which has been a buzz word for the past 2 years but is defenitely the next Generation of the Mobile Web</li>
         </ul>
-        <b>Let's watch a video about progressive web apps to have a better understanding about it.</b>
+        <b>To have a better understanding of what's a progressive Web App Let's watch a video!</b>
     </aside>
 </section>